Tips and tricks

 env:

-# configure cibuildwheel to build native archs ('auto'), and some
+# configure cibuildwheel on Linux to build native archs ('auto'),

 - uses: actions/upload-artifact@v4